 The Great Mother seeks to nurture and protect.
 This is okay for boys, but men must break free, and if society and culture has turned its back on positive masculine archetypes, you must find your own way yourself.

-Man must first go out alone, seeing that too much safety means suffocation, and allow himself to find his tribe.
+So, the recovering man must first go out alone, seeing that too much safety means suffocation, and allow himself to find his tribe in the wilderness.

-This is moving from the Mother’s to the Father’s world, and he is expected to fall hard when he leaves safety.
+This is moving from the Mother’s to the Father’s world, and you are expected to fall hard when you leaves safety.

 The Father’s World